Season 1, Episode 10

 Gila Golub:

 Oh, what a good point.
 But do they know how to love themselves?
 So the actual destination of the journey that I take my clients on is to have a big, juicy, passionate, committed, and completely unconditional love affair with yourself.
-So I’ll tell you a little story, in my workshops we do process work and a lot of teaching, and one of the processes we do is called a clearing, and we do a clearing with mum, dad and self.
+So I’ll tell you a little story.
+In my workshops we do process work and a lot of teaching, and one of the processes we do is called a clearing, and we do a clearing with mum, dad and self.
 And I had a client in a workshop who had been-

 Lorne Brown: